gamecmt/sike-css0to1-profile/README.md

 git push origin master:gh-pages
 ```

-For example, our repository is [https://github.com/sikeio/css0to1-startkit](https://github.com/sikeio/css0to1-startkit), the page would be accessible at [http://sikeio.github.io/css0to1-startkit/](http://sikeio.github.io/css0to1-startkit/).
+my repository is [https://github.com/gamecmt/sike-css0to1-startkit](https://github.com/gamecmt/sike-css0to1-startkit), the page would be accessible at [http://gamecmt.github.io/sike-css0to1-startkit/](http://gamecmt.github.io/sike-css0to1-startkit/).